Mirko

 Medicine in Suffern, NY, has also taken an interest in the

 research of Dr. Beljanski and the Beljanski® products.
-Typically,

-Beljanski’s approach to combating serious afflictions.
+says about Dr. Beljanski’s approach to combating serious

-In the Townsend Letter article “Symptoms Elimination for Prostate
+In the Townsend Letter article “Symptoms Elimination for

-David Steinman, Publisher and Editor of The Doctor’s Prescription
+David Steinman, Publisher and Editor of The Doctor’s

-green patriot.
-Dr. Beljanski’s research, specifically how
+Beljanski as a green patriot.
+Dr. Beljanski’s research,

-environmental movement.
-More information about the Beljanski®
+to the modern environmental movement.
+More information about the

-Living magazine.
+to Healthy Living magazine.

 David Steinman has also spearheaded the publication of a book